top of page

 Getting Around in Zion and Bryce Canyon National Parks

-Click here for Zion shuttle service information, and here for Bryce shuttle service information.
+Click here for Zion National Park shuttle service information, and here for Bryce Canyon National Park shuttle service information.

 Zion National Park

-Fall: Zion experiences a brief shoulder season between October and November.
-If you plan on hiking, fall is the most optimal time to visit as the weather begins to cool and water levels are at their lowest.
-The park also offers fall foliage viewing during October.
+Fall (OctoberNovember): Expect cool weather during the day and night.
+Fall is the most optimal time to visit as the weather begins to cool and water levels are at their lowest.

 Bryce Canyon National Park